13 Best Walking Shoes for Senior Women (Expert-Picked & Tested)

 - Rocker technology creates smoother walking transitions

-- Wide, stable base offers enhanced support
+- Wide, stable base provides better support

 - Thick foam stack provides substantial cushioning